 This can be helpful for seeking initial financial coverage following an accident.
 However, there are also several limitations to PIP coverage.

-Not All Damages Covered: Although personal injury protection policy may cover some damages, PIP policy does not cover damages related to pain and suffering.
-This, and other costs not covered by your vehicle insurance, may be recoverable through filing a third-party claim with a personal injury attorney.
+Not All Damages Covered: Although personal injury protection policy may cover some damages, it does not cover damages related to pain and suffering.
+This, and other costs not covered by your vehicle insurance, may be recoverable through filing a third-party claim against the at-fault driver with a personal injury attorney.

 Caps On Damages Awarded